A fine English, striking, library 5-glass mantel clock with platform escapement and in a rosewood case. Circa 1845. Attributed by me to Dent.

 Contained in a 5-glass Rosewood case with a stepped and glazed top that has a fine quality, cast brass folding handle that is gilded, has decorative floral scroll uprights and a hexagonal bar.
 The locking front door sits under a small elaborated Cavetto moulding and over a large Ogee moulding, cushion moulding and a low flat plinth with four low block feet.
 The sides have conforming mouldings and glazed apertures.
 The rear has a further locking and glazed door and unusually, the top, front and side glasses are all bevelled.

-* This clock has a lot of features not usually present, it is of substantial quality, has a platform escapement, a first quality and classic handle, maintaining power and also strikes on a bell.
+* This clock has a lot of features not usually present, it is of substantial quality, has a platform escapement, a first quality and classic handle, Harrison maintaining power and also strikes on a bell.
 The substantial movement fills the case.
-Clocks such as this are hard to come by and when owned are worth investing money into maintenance and improving condition.
+Clocks such as this are hard to come by and when owned are worth investing money into maintenance and maintaining condition. it strikes the hours which is unusual and it has the 'prefered' rosewood case and platform escapement rather than pendulum regulated.
+My experience tells me that this piece was made by Dent for a retailer whose name has 'vanished' from the dial.
+If it carried the "Dent" signature, the value would be at least tripled.

 Dimensions: 10 1/2" high excluding the handle x 7 1/2" wide x 5 1/4" deep.